anjali-deshpande-hub/chronic_kidney_disease/team-project-2.md

 1. DM them on Slack
 2. Email them
-3. Reach out to the Instructor and let them know of the issues
+3. Reach out to the Technical Facilitator and let them know of the issues

 ### Will we be doing everything by ourselves again?

 Yes!
 This team project will be done all by you and your team.
-The instructor will be present however to help when needed, and to check in on your progress of work.
+The Technical Facilitator will be present however to help when needed, and to check in on your progress of work.

 ### Are we supposed to work on the same hours if lectures and office hours were held?

 Ideally yes!

-### Will the Instructor be checking our work throughout the week?
+### Will the Technical Facilitator be checking our work throughout the week?

 Yes!
 They will be periodically checking your team's work for progress.